NappingPiglet/dicecloud-v2-guide/documentation-for-properties/attack-action.md

 Returns true if the attack cannot be taken because the resources consumed aren't satisfied.
 If no resources are consumed, returns `#attack.insufficientResources`.

 {% hint style="warning" %}
-Note that all values marked with a \* can only be accessed using an ancestor reference.
+All values marked with a \* can only be accessed using an ancestor reference.
 {% endhint %}